I've convinced my entire family to get the SURI toothbrush - here's why you'll want to invest in one, too

 (Image credit: Valeza Bakolli)

 Trends and seasons may change throughout the year, but come rain or shine (and whatever your personal style), good oral care is always necessary.
 A crucial part of our morning routines, we all know that picking the right toothbrush is important - but that doesn’t mean it has to be boring.
-Enter: my Suri toothbrush review.
+Enter: my SURI toothbrush review.

 Far too often, I’ve had to compromise on either the style or effectiveness of my toothbrush.
 The most effective electric toothbrushes tend to leave little to be desired in terms of design, and ones that look chic tend to not have much else going for them - one way or another, nothing ever seemed to tick the right box when it came to electric toothbrushes.
 I’d all but given up hope on finding a chic, easy-to-use, sustainable and - most importantly - effective design.
-That was, until I tried Suri.
+That was, until I tried SURI.

 This electric toothbrush is composed of recyclable, plant-based heads and bristles and a slim aluminium body that’s designed to be taken apart and repaired easily.
 Already, it's a far more sustainable option than any other toothbrush I’ve heard of, and if that wasn’t enough, the sleek design is complemented by accessories that increase their ease of use, including a magnetic wall mount and UV travel case.
-Oh, and the brand has just released a new colour this month - Sunset Bloom.
+Oh, and the brand released a new colour recently - Sunset Bloom.
 A beautiful peachy-pink, for fans of delicious warm tones.

 While this all sounds brilliant on paper, here at MC UK, we're all about putting the products we review through a thorough trial so of course I had to put one of the brushes to the test to see if it lived up to expectations.

-So what was my experience with using the Suri toothbrush IRL?
+So what was my experience with using the SURI toothbrush IRL?
 And, crucially, would it actually perform?
-I've been using the Suri toothbrush for almost a year now and - spoiler alert - love it so much that I've convinced my entire family to get one for themselves.
-My mum, fiancée and sister all own Suri models in various colourways.
+I've been using the SURI toothbrush for almost a year now and - spoiler alert - love it so much that I've convinced my entire family to get one for themselves.
+My mum, fiancée and sister all own SURI models in various colourways.
 If you’re already convinced, shop it for yourself below, otherwise - keep scrolling for my full and honest review.

 Shop the SURI Toothbrush